20goto10/theremin_remote/README.md

 Prerequisites:
 - You probably won't find much use for this without a wireless, external keyboard and/or mouse.
+- You need to use jruby
+- You need read permissions on the input device.
+You can either do this by running the script with sudo, or chmodding/chowning the input device permissions.

 ```
 gem install device_input